wssuite/webapp/README.md

 	 git clone https://github.com/wssuite/webapp.git

-To run the production webapp, you may also just download the two files: docker-compose.yml and haproxy .cfg and run:
+To run the production webapp, you may also just download one file (docker-compose.yml) and run:

 	docker compose up -d